AlejandroMonteseirin/Capitole-frontent-technical-test/README.md

 ## Project Structure:

-*Disclaimer:*
+*Comments:*
-The whole project have a bit of over-engineering, this is not because I can't make it simpler, but rather to show my knowledge in all aspects of angular. (for example: adding Lazy loading to all the components is probably disproportionate to this project.
+The whole project has a bit of over-engineering, this is not because I can't make it simpler, but rather to show my knowledge in all aspects of angular. (for example: adding Lazy loading to all the components is probably disproportionate to this project.
 However, I wanted to show that I am familiar with Lazy loading.
 The same occurs with interceptors, customPipes, sharedModule...).